alxers/uni/java_ee_2020/test2/README.md

 7. Click "Fix" and choose the first option ![link](readme/6.png) then click "Apply" and "OK".
-8. Now you should be able to run the project ![link](readme/7.png) If you're getting errors "Address localhost:xxxx already in use" go back to step 5, and choose another port.
+8. Now you should be able to run the project ![link](readme/7.png) If you're getting errors "Address localhost:xxxx already in use" go back to step 5, and choose different port.

 Sometimes you can get Tomcat shutdown error.
 In that case you should go to "C:\Program Files\Apache Software Foundation\Tomcat 9.0\conf", open "server.xml" and change **Server port="-1" shutdown="SHUTDOWN"** to **Server port="1" shutdown="SHUTDOWN"**